DotSlashNatalie/DistributedDeDupe/DistributedDeDupe/README.md

 If malware gets root permission - then yes it would be able to read it but protecting against that is outside of the context of this application.

 # Theory

-We will store SHA-256 then perform a byte-by-byte comparison.
+We will store Jenkins hash, then a SHA-512 of the block.
+And use those to determine if a duplicate block has been detected.

 # License